China backs Jaishankar's remarks on Asian Century, says talks to resolve border standoff 'effective' | Law-Order

 To a question on whether China will hold talks with India on the disengagement at the remaining friction points in eastern Ladakh, Wang said, ''China and India maintain smooth communication over the boundary question.
 And our dialogue is effective.''
 He expressed the hope that India will work with China to act upon the important common understandings between the leaders of the two countries, i.e. ''China and India are not each other's threats, but cooperation partners and development opportunities, bring China-India relations back to the track of steady and sound development at an early date and safeguard the common interests of China, India and our fellow developing countries,'' Wang said.

+Commenting on Jaishankar’s Asian Century remarks, Qian Feng, director of the research department at the National Strategy Institute at Tsinghua University here, told the state-run Global Times newspaper that the expression ''Asian Century'' has served as a driving force for China and India to normalise and strengthen their relations since 1988, and India's External Affairs Minister's use of the term in stressing the need for a friendly bilateral relationship is worth praising.

-On Jaishankar's remarks on reservations to the Quad alliance, apparently by China, the foreign ministry spokesman reiterated China's objection to the four-nation bloc comprising India, the US, Japan and Australia.
+The expression ''Asian Century'' was first used by former Chinese leader Deng Xiaoping.
+In 1988, when he met with then Indian prime minister Rajiv Gandhi, he pointed out that unless the two countries [China and India] are developed, there will be no Asian Century, Qian said.
+Meanwhile, on Jaishankar's remarks on reservations to the Quad alliance, apparently from China, the foreign ministry spokesman reiterated China's objection to the four-nation bloc comprising India, the US, Japan and Australia.

 ''Our position on Quad is consistent and clear.
 I would like to reiterate that in today’s world, building exclusive groups is against the trend of the times and will not get any support or get anywhere,'' he said.